Frequently Asked Questions

 What happens if the land owner decides to sell the land?

 This is very unlikely but should it occur Lauriston Farm Limited will have first opportunity to buy the land.
 It is one reason we chose the Charitable Community Benefit Society as it is the perfect vehicle for acting as a land trust.
 If we were unable to raise the funds to buy the land then we would enter into conversations with other land trusts, such as the Biodynamic Land Trust and work with them to buy the land.
-Robert and Marion Christy have been incredibly supportive of the development of the farm and are very keen to see it develop according to the business plan and eventually be placed in Trust.
+Robert and Marion Christy were incredibly supportive of the development of the farm and were very keen to see it develop according to the business plan and eventually be placed in Trust.

 What’s the minimum investment?